Four-Ball Series (2-Person Team)

 A full list of tournament dates can be found by CLICKING HERE

 Four-Ball Series Schedule

 NEPGA Jr Tour Four-Ball Series Policies

 1) If one partner cancels, the entire team is considered cancelled.
 If the remaining partner wishes to play he/she must call the office to re-register with a new partner.

 2) There will be only one team entry fee, which will be paid by one family/partner.

-3) Team Members must be members of the NEPGA Jr Tour and in the SAME age division.
+3) Team Members must be in the SAME age division.
+Non-Members are welcome.

 4) Format: Four-Ball: A competition in which two competitors play as partners, each plays his/her own ball.
 The lower score of the partners is the score for the hole.
 If one partner fails to complete the play of a hole, there is no penalty.

 5) There will be no refunds after the deadline of the tournament.